Skip to main content

 Naming: Databases & Services

-Older API names and some internal code still use Database, DB, or isDatabase because the first managed service type was a database.
+Older API names and some internal code still use Database, DB, or isDatabase because the first managed infrastructure type was a database.
 The user-facing category is broader: Databases & Services.

 Use Databases & Services in docs and product explanation when talking about the group that includes: